 Overnight at a teahouse in Himalaya.

-This is the day you have been waiting for and you can't help feeling excited about the prospect of finally walking up to Annapurna Base Camp.
+Today you have been waiting for, and you can't help feeling excited about the prospect of finally walking up to Annapurna Base Camp.
 A flight of steps takes you to the famed Hinku Cave used as a camp by the first western explorers in the Annapurna Region.

 The Fishtail Peak or Machhapuchhre rears right above as you reach Machhapuchhre Base Camp.
-This is a sacred peak and one of the few peaks where climbing is banned.
-As the locals worship this mountain no expedition groups are allowed on this peak.
+It is a sacred peak and one of the few peaks where climbing is banned.
+As the locals worship this mountain, no expedition groups are allowed on this peak.
 You stop for lunch at Machhapuchhre Base Camp and enjoy the views before continuing your ascent to Annapurna Base Camp.

 Overnight at a teahouse in Annapurna Base Camp.